SM 101 Express Lanes Project

 - Other drivers can choose to pay

 - Dynamic tolls (congestion pricing) help keep lane free flowing

 Key Project Benefits

-- Improves travel time and reliability for all express lane users
+- Improve travel time and reliability for Express Lane users